Johnny Ventura: Musical career

+1970s

+He released a series of successful albums and songs that helped modernize merengue by incorporating faster rhythms, choreographed performances, and influences from salsa and other Caribbean genres.
+Songs such as Salsa Pa' Tu Lechon, El Tabaco, El Guataco, Llegaron Los Caballos and much more strengthened his popularity throughout the Caribbean and among Latino communities in the United States.

+On March 1st, 1974, Johnny Ventura y Su Combo performed at The New York Latin Music Festival at Madison Square Garden in New York City.
+This concert featured Johnny Pacheco, Celia Cruz, Fausto Rey, Típica 73, Roberto Roena y su Apollo Sound, and Machito and Graciela.

+The original El Combo Show members parted ways in the late 1970s and Ventura formed a new band with new members like Roberto del Castillo.

+1980s

+Ventura remained highly successful, sustaining his popularity as one of the leading figures in merengue music.
+He continued to draw large audiences across the Caribbean, Latin America, and the United States, where his concerts consistently attracted strong attendance and enthusiastic reception, releasing signature songs like Patacon Pisao.
+He performed two times at the 1984 Viña del Mar International Song Festival and in 1985, he released another Christmas-themed album, Navidad Sin Ti.
+In addition to his musical career, Ventura became increasingly involved in public service and politics during the late 1980s.

+Later life

+In 1993, he released another hit song, ¿Pitaste?
 In 1999, Ventura was inducted into the International Latin Music Hall of Fame and won the Lifetime Achievement Award from the same organization in 2003.

 In 2006, Ventura was presented with the Latin Grammy Lifetime Achievement Award by the Latin Recording Academy in recognition of his career.

-He has been compared to American singer Elvis Presley.
+He has been compared to American singer Elvis Presley, nicknamed the 'Elvis of Merengue' due to the extravagant outfits and the upbeat tempo of his music.

 Personal life and legacy

 On 28 March 2020, Ventura announced that he had tested positive for COVID-19 during the COVID-19 pandemic and was hospitalized.
 On 13 April 2020, he announced he had recovered and had tested negative for the coronavirus.

 Ventura died from a heart attack on July 28, 2021, at the age of 81.

 Ventura's son, Jandy, also a musician who has branded himself as "El Legado" (The Legacy), released Yo Soy El Merengue with his father eight months after his death.
 It's unclear whether they recorded the song before Johnny's death or whether Jandy used an old, unreleased recording of Johnny.
 Jandy also collaborated with Milly Quezada and Carlos Vives to release Buscando Al Caballo (Homenaje a Johnny Ventura) on May of 2022.